Qualification Management

 Eliminate the need for scattered systems and paper-based processes by having leave request, scheduling, and qualification information for each employee all in one place.
 With everything in the cloud, valuable employee information won’t get misplaced (or thrown away).

 Paper has a plethora of issues.
 For one, it creates messy piles, allowing for random sheets to get lost; to add to the confusion, paper doesn’t allow you to run audit logs or show a dynamic report, so you always have to rely on a static document with messy edits and scribbles.
 For another, records updated on paper means that an unlucky someone has to go through the pile and create a master list.
-Think of all the human error risk, from accidentally writing down the wrong number to dealing with ineligible penmanship.
+Think of all the human error risks, from accidentally writing down the wrong number to dealing with illegible penmanship.

 Let’s say your facility is a bit more advanced and you store information digitally.
-There are still access issues (passwords, firewalls, etc.) that bars everyone from having visibility.
+There are still access issues (passwords, firewalls, etc.) that bar everyone from having visibility.
 And even if all the right people have access to the information, the digital list needs to be pulled and viewed on another screen—or a printed-out piece of paper—so that the scheduler can compare that list with the roster.

 Having your employee qualification data centralized in the cloud is not just tables takes for internal audits, but also for keeping compliant with your complex union, federal, state, and fatigue rules.
 Speaking of…